dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 **********************

-Assuming that the application main class is "Iris" and the application jar is "iris-1.0.0.jar",` provided below is an instance demonstrating how to submit the xgboost application to the Apache Spark Standalone cluster.
+Assuming that the application main class is "Iris" and the application jar is "iris-1.0.0.jar",` provided below is an instance demonstrating how to submit the xgboost application to an Apache Spark Standalone cluster.

 .. code-block:: bash